NdyZz/lontara-language/README.md

 ---

+# what is lontara?

+The Lontara script, also known as the Bugis script, Bugis-Makassar script, or New Lontara script, is one of the traditional Indonesian scripts that developed in South Sulawesi and West Sulawesi.

 # lontara-language-script

 Lontara Script is a new programming language, very modern, easy to learn, using Indonesia-language.
 No programming experience required.